-Once you sort out the rejects, add the black eyed peas to a dutch oven and cover them with at least 4 inches of cold water.
+Once you sort out the rejects, add the black-eyed peas to a dutch oven and cover them with at least 4 inches of cold water.
+Soak the black-eyed peas for 3 hours.
+You can also cover the pot and put it in the fridge to let the black-eyed peas soak overnight.

 Drain the water and rinse the peas to remove any residual field or factory dirt.
 Return the peas to the dutch oven and cover them with 4 inches of water.
 Bring this water up to a boil over medium-high heat.

-Reduce the cooking temperature to medium-low after the water comes to a boil.
-Cover the pot and simmer the black eyed peas for 45 minutes or until al dente.
+Reduce the heat to medium-low once the water comes to a boil.
+Cover the pot and simmer the black-eyed peas for 45 minutes or until al dente.

 Can I Use Canned Peas Instead?

-A garlic-ginger vinaigrette adds bright, zesty flavor to black eyed pea salad.
-To make the garlic-ginger vinaigrette dressing, you need olive oil, lemon juice, shallot, garlic, ginger, maple syrup, Dijon mustard, cumin, harissa spice blend, kosher salt, and black pepper.
+A garlic-ginger vinaigrette adds bright, zesty flavor to black-eyed pea salad.
+All you need is olive oil, lemon juice, shallot, garlic, ginger, maple syrup, Dijon mustard, cumin, harissa seasoning, kosher salt, and black pepper.

 You can swap the lemon juice for fresh lime juice in this recipe.
 You can also replace the shallot with the same amount of yellow onion if you don’t have one.